maisieccino/syseng19-site/experiments.md

 		    <tr>
 		       	<td>1</td>
 		        <td>Formalise requirements</td>
-		        <td>In order to get requirements of the app we arranged skype meetings with our client to discuss them and summarised the requirements which is approved by the client</td>
+		        <td>In order to get requirements of the app we arranged skype meetings with our client to discuss them and summarised the requirements which were approved by the client</td>
 		        <td>Completed MoSCoW Requirements</td>
 		        <td>Success</td>
 		        <td>Matt Bell</td>